bonetblai/dfa-sat/README.md

 # dfa-sat

-Learning Deterministic Finite Automata (DFA) from examples using SAT
+Learning Deterministic Finite Automata (DFA) from Examples Using SAT

 Implements the reduction to SAT for learning (synthesizing) a DFA that accepts a given set of strings, and rejects another given set